franreyn/pimaonline-strataui/docs/how-to-use/widgets/media-widget.md

 ### Utility Classes

-There are two utility classes used for the `media widget`.
+There are two utility classes used for the media widget.

 #### Aspect Ratio Utility Classes